-There is a wave that is steadily gaining momentum in the world today, and that wave is being ridden by a steadily increasing number of young authors.
+There is a wave that is steadily gaining momentum in the world today, and that wave is being ridden by a steadily increasing number of young authors – Chloe Aridjis, with her novel Sea Monsters, is one of them.
 That wave is one of millennial existentialism.
 As children, we grew up witnessing our parents’ mid-life crises slowly unfold, manifested as a ridiculous sum of money being spent on something stupid.

 The point here is that, until recently, this existential anxiety has had no authors to serve as its mouthpiece.
 Last year saw the breakout success of Sally Rooney, a writer in her twenties with an uncanny knack for understanding the hearts and minds of her fellow twenty-somethings.
 Running alongside her in 2019 is Chloe Aridjis, whose new novel Sea Monsters is that exact feeling of millennial dread blended into ink and scratched onto paper.